 So as you can see, the higher subscription plans you choose, the lower rate you receive credit card processing.

-For Stripe, there isn’t any monthly or annual fee to sign up for an account and use their payments platform on an ongoing basis.
+In the comparison of Shopify vs Stripe in terms of pricing and fees, there isn’t any monthly or annual fee to sign up for an account and use Stripe payment platform on an ongoing basis.

 Like Shopify Payment, Stripe also does not charge for setup, account cancellation, PCI compliance, or any other similar hidden fees.